latestchatty/chromeshack/README.md

 -   Development mode (`npm run build:dev`) includes full source mapping, and runs an extension reloader plugin through webpack that will reload Chrome/Firefox when files are changed.
 If you wish to test via a disposable Firefox profile then use `npm run webext` separate from `npm run build:dev`.

--   Production code is generated in the `dist/` folder by running `npm run build:prod`, along with a zip file in the `artifacts/` folder that is deployment ready (minus signing).
+-   Production code is generated in the `dist/` folder by running `npm run build:prod`, along with two zip files in the `artifacts/` folder that are deployment ready (not signed).

 NPM commands are as follows:

 -   `npm run build:dev` for auto-reloading the extension in Chrome/Firefox in dev mode
 -   `npm run build:prod` for building in production mode (for both Firefox and Chrome)
+-   `npm run pack` for packing the raw extension source for upload to AMO for admin review
 -   `npm run lint` for running auto-fix linting through ESLint and Prettier
 -   `npm run extlint` for running the AMO linter to audit production code
 -   `npm run webext` for testing the extension in a clean Firefox profile via `web-ext run`